-- Many embedded architectures have a lot of non-discoverable hardware (serial, Ethernet, I2C, Nand flash, USB controllers...) - This hardware needs to be described and passed to the Linux kernel. - Using C code directly within the kernel is legacy, nowadays the bootloader/firmware is expected to provide this description when starting the kernel: - On x86: using ACPI tables - On most embedded devices: using an OpenFirmware Device Tree (DT) - This way, a kernel supporting different SoCs knows which SoC and device initialization hooks to run on the current board.
+- Many embedded architectures have a lot of non-discoverable hardware (serial, Ethernet, I2C, Nand flash, USB controllers...) - > This hardware needs to be described and passed to the Linux kernel. - The bootloader/firmware is expected to provide this description when starting the kernel: - On x86: using ACPI tables - On most embedded devices: using an OpenFirmware Device Tree (DT) - This way, a kernel supporting different SoCs knows which SoC and device initialization hooks to run on the current board.

-- On ARM32, U-Boot can boot zImage, on ARM64 or RISC-V, it boots the Image file
+- On ARM32, U-Boot can boot zImage (bootz command)

+- On ARM64 or RISC-V, it boots the Image file (booti command)

 - ▶ In addition to the kernel image, U-Boot should also pass a DTB to the kernel.

-- ▶ The typical boot process is therefore:
+- The typical boot process is therefore:

 - 1. Load zImage at address X in memory

 - 2. Load <board>.dtb at address Y in memory

-- 3. Start the kernel with bootz X Y
+- 3. Start the kernel with boot[z|i] X Y

 - The in the middle indicates no initramfs